-Mr. Guillemot was the Chief Executive Officer of Elior Group (catering and support services industry), Paris, France, from 2017 until March 2022 and was a director of Elior Group from 2018 until March 2022.
-He was Chief Operating Officer of Alcatel-Lucent SA, Boulogne-Billancourt, France, from 2013 to 2016, prior to its acquisition by Nokia Oyj in 2016, Chief Executive

-Officer and director of Europear Group, Chairman and Chief Executive Officer of Areva Transmission & Distribution (T&D), Group Executive Vice President of Faurecia SA, Group Vice President of Valeo and held several global executive positions with Michelin.
+Mr. Guillemot has been Chief Executive Officer of Elior Group (catering and support services industry), Paris, France, since 2017 and was elected to their board of directors in 2018.
+He was formerly Chief Operating Officer of Alcatel-Lucent SA, Boulogne-Billancourt, France, from 2013 to 2016, prior to its acquisition by Nokia Oyj in 2016.
+Chief Executive Officer and director of Europcar Group, Chairman and Chief Executive Officer of Areva Transmission & Distribution (T&D), Group Executive Vice President of Faurecia SA, Group Vice President of Valeo and held several global executive positions with Michelin.
 Mr. Guillemot was previously a director of Constellium NV from 2013 to 2019.

 Mr. Guillemot possesses a wealth of executive leadership experience.
-His experience as an executive officer and director of other public manufacturing companies provides him with valuable corporate governance, financial and regulatory knowledge.
+His current and prior service as an executive officer and director of other public manufacturing companies provides him with valuable corporate governance, financial and regulatory knowledge.
 Mr. Guillemot's global experience and leadership are especially valuable with respect to our operations in Europe where we have a significant footprint.